smapiot/piral/docs/questions/pilet-api.md

 ## What is the createConnector?

-The `createConnector` function creates a so called "data feed connector".
+The `createConnector` function creates a so-called "data feed connector".
 This is a simple HOC allowing you to separate data handling from rendering.
 The simplest case is a one-time HTTP call:

 ```jsx
 const connect = createConnector(() =>